top of page

 In other words, strength training is one of the most important tools we have to support healthy aging — especially for women in midlife and beyond.

-• "no pain, no gain" approach
+• a "no pain, no gain" approach

-• 30-day challenges
+• a 30-day challenges

-• high volume, high impact exercises
+• high volume, high impact exercise

 • aggressive, end-range stretching